gavrielhan/orion-data-analyst/README.md

 You: show top customers
 Orion: [Displays ranked customer list]

-You: show the same for last quarter
+You: show the same for the last quarter
 Orion: [Uses conversation context to apply date filter]

 You: break that down by region